itsLeonnnnn/MysticRealms/README.md

  1. **Game Over and Victory Condition**

-We have implemented game over condition, in which the player health have reached zero and define victory condition in which the player has conquered the goblin, witch and big boss.
+We have implemented a game over the victory condition, in which the player's health has reached zero and defined the victory condition in which the player has conquered the goblin, witch and big boss.

  2. **Combat system**

-We have implemented a combat system that allows player to engage with battles with the goblin, witch and big boss and have include mechanics such as attack, heal, critical hit and magic attack.
+We have implemented a combat system that allows players to engage in battles with the goblin, witch and big boss and has included mechanics such as an attack, heal, critical hit and magic attack.

  3. **Leveling system**

-We have designed a leveling system where players advance by defeating specific enemies in a predetermined order.
+We have designed a levelling system where players advance by defeating specific enemies in a predetermined order.
 For example, players must first win the battle with a Goblin, followed by a Witch, and finally face off against a Big Boss.
-Each victory unlocks the next level or area of the game, presenting new challenges and enemies to overcome.  his modified leveling system allows players to progress through the game by defeating specific enemies, effectively serving as milestones or checkpoints that unlock new content and challenges.
+Each victory unlocks the next level or area of the game, presenting new challenges and enemies to overcome.  his modified levelling system allows players to progress through the game by defeating specific enemies, effectively serving as milestones or checkpoints that unlock new content and challenges.

  4. **Save and load feature**

 Our game offers a convenient save and load feature, allowing players to effortlessly continue their adventure or start a new game.
-Upon entering the game, players are presented with a user-friendly menu that provides four option.
+Upon entering the game, players are presented with a user-friendly menu that provides four options.
 Two of the options are starting a new game or loading a previously saved progress.

 By choosing the "Start Game" option, players initiate a fresh and immersive adventure, delving into the extraordinary world and captivating storyline.
 They will embark on a thrilling journey, overcoming challenging stages and encountering formidable creatures.

 Alternatively, selecting the "Load Previous Progress" option allows players to seamlessly continue their previous adventure.
-By accessing their autosaved game files, they can pick up right where they left off, immersing themselves back into the mysterious realm, resuming their exploration.
+By accessing their autosaved game files, they can pick up right where they left off, immersing themselves back into the mysterious realm, and resuming their exploration.

 The save and load feature serves as a valuable and convenient tool for players, eliminating the need for manual saving.